mag0127/dev_RNAseq/README.md

 The `FILTERED_JUNC_LIST` variable can be one of two things: 1.)
 The filepath to the filtered junctions file output from the "Filter_Junctions" handler.
 Alternatively, if you have multiple outputs from "Filter_Junctions" (if you process samples in batches like we do); this variable can be 2.)
 A .txt file with a list of the full filepaths to all filtered junction files to be included.
 STAR can handle multiple junction files as input (and will concatenate before mapping).
 As mentioned previously, this list could also just be a list of filepaths to the un-filtered, un-concatenated "SJ.out.tab" files from all samples (if skipping the "Filter_Junctions" step).

 To run Read_Mapping, all common and handler-specific variables must be defined within the configuration file.
-Once the variables have been defined, Read_Mapping can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `Sunflower_RNAseq`)
+Once the variables have been defined, Read_Mapping can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `dev_RNAseq`)
-`./Sunflower_RNAseq.sh Read_Mapping Config`
+`./dev_RNAseq.sh Read_Mapping Config`
 where `Config` is the full file path to the configuration file.

 ### Option for 1-pass mapping
 If you want to map your reads without the addition of novel junctions discovered in a first mapping step, you can skip the "Collect_Junctions" and "Filter_Junctions" steps and leave the `FILTERED_JUNC_LIST` variable blank.
 All other variables need to be specified for Read_Mapping in the configuration file.
-Once the variables have been defined, Read_Mapping can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `Sunflower_RNAseq`)
+Once the variables have been defined, Read_Mapping can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `dev_RNAseq`)
-`./Sunflower_RNAseq.sh Read_Mapping Config`
+`./dev_RNAseq.sh Read_Mapping Config`
 where `Config` is the full file path to the configuration file.

 ### Final Notes: